maxburian/SAXS_py3/doc/index.rst

-The SAXS python package implements analysis tools for Small Angle X-Ray Scattering (SAXS) data analysis.
+The SAXS Python package implements analysis tools for Small Angle X-Ray Scattering (SAXS) data analysis.
 The first and most important one is to efficiently integrate 2d sensor data to an angle dependent diffraction curve.